khalid-alsaleh-dev/Ethkrypto/README.md

-Then you are ready to use the app 😀👍
+Then you are ready to use the project😀👍